Spanish–American War: Historiography

 In his War and Empire, Prof. Paul Atwood of the University of Massachusetts (Boston) writes:

 The Spanish–American War was fomented on outright lies and trumped up accusations against the intended enemy. ...
 War fever in the general population never reached a critical temperature until the accidental sinking of the USS Maine was deliberately, and falsely, attributed to Spanish villainy. ...
 In a cryptic message ...
 Senator Lodge wrote that 'There may be an explosion any day in Cuba which would settle a great many things.
 We have got a battleship in the harbor of Havana, and our fleet, which overmatches anything the Spanish have, is masked at the Dry Tortugas.

 In his autobiography, Theodore Roosevelt gave his views of the origins of the war:

 Our own direct interests were great, because of the Cuban tobacco and sugar, and especially because of Cuba's relation to the projected Isthmian [Panama] Canal.
 But even greater were our interests from the standpoint of humanity. ...
 It was our duty, even more from the standpoint of National honor than from the standpoint of National interest, to stop the devastation and destruction.
 Because of these considerations I favored war.

-In the article 'Meaning of the Main', Louis A. Perez Jr. challenges Roosevelt's assertion:
+In the article 'Meaning of the Maine', Louis A. Perez Jr. challenges Roosevelt's assertion:

 The Maine incident fits well into a larger idealized view of a political universe.
 It lends itself easily to the service of validating normative democratic theory.
 It adds credence to commonly shared values of the national mission.
 This indeed may be a central if unspoken element of much of the historiography and the larger ideological role of the Maine: a plausible denial of the proposition of war as an instrument of policy-war, in short, deliberate and by design, for the purpose of territorial expansion.